Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-4/Lecture-4-review/lecture-notes.md

 ## State, Behavior and Encapsulation

-Usually when we create an object the properties are realted to eachother.
-Let say that we create an object that is a shape.
+Usually, when we create an object, the properties are related to each other.
+Let's say that we create an object that is a shape.
 We may want the properties of that shape.

 ```js
 const square = {